rickosborne/cascades/md/06-1-1-awake.md

 I think I remember him shaking me.

 Taste: … something.
-There was a memory of the stale taste of the oxygen, but it was fading fast.
+There was a memory of the stale, metallic oxygen from the bottle, but it was fading fast.

 "Terry!"
 My hands gripped his arms in return.